michaelwsd/stock-autotrader/README.md

 - Tearsheet HTML files
 - Trade CSV files
 - Performance metrics

-## Contributing
-Contributions are welcome!
-Feel free to submit issues or pull requests to improve the app.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Acknowledgments
 - [Lumibot](https://lumibot.com): Used for backtesting and strategy implementation.